Parameter to filter a query

 = Table.SelectRows( Demo_Table, each [BrandName] <> Parameter1)

-You are free to pass Parameter1 value to other compatible column of the dataset:
+You are free to pass Parameter1 value to any other compatible column of the dataset:

 Replace value Value to find/ replace fields:

-The slides describing the filtering technique goes below:
+The slides describing the filtering technique with a parameter goes below:

 I hope you enjoy the read.